-Include only gain from the sale or other disposition of property described in section 1221(1) that is not foreclosure property and that does not qualify as an exception under section 857(b)(6)(C).
+Include only gain from the sale or other disposition of property described in section 1221(1) that is not foreclosure property and that does not qualify as an exception.
+See section 857(b)(6)(C) for information on certain sales that do not qualify as prohibited transactions.
+See section 856(j) for a special rule regarding a shared appreciation mortgage.